paladin-t/b8/docs/manual.md

 * `LEFT(txt, n)`: gets a number of characters from the left of a string
 * `MID(txt, off, n)`: gets a number of characters from a specific position of a string
 * `RIGHT(txt, n)`: gets a number of characters from the right of a string
-* `STR(n)`: gets the string format of a number
+* `STR(n)`: converts a number to string
-* `VAL(txt)`: gets the number format of a string
+* `VAL(txt)`: converts a string to number
 * `LEN(txt)`: gets the length of a string

 ### Data transfer and persistence

-Retro BASIC dialects collect data before the program runs, and only accepts simple data; BASIC8 really executes a `DATA` statement at runtime and it must appear before `READ` callings, it can also collect advanced data types in BASIC8.
+Retro BASIC dialects collect data before running a program with the `DATA` transfer statements, and only accepts simple data; BASIC8 really executes a `DATA` statement at runtime and it must appear before calling `READ`, it can also collect advanced data types in BASIC8.

 * `DATA ...`: declares some inline data sequence
 	* returns total collected count until the last data argument
 * `READ ...`: retrieves some inline data to a list of variables
-	* returns the latest reading position
+	* returns latest reading position
 * `RESTORE [p]`: accepts an indicated target position, or zero as default to go back to the very beginning

 Eg: